-- Current approval: GDP - Scheduled in AOP for 2024/25 operations. - 7 blocks for a total of 91.1 ha are scheduled for the 2024/2025 timber year. - 5 of the 7 blocks in the White Creek area are accessed by the road constructed in the 2023/2024 East of the Livingstone River.
-The remaining 2 are directly adjacent to Highway 940 (Forestry Trunk Road). - Approximately 35,000 m3 or 778 truckloads harvested in the 2023/2024 season remain to be hauled this season. - Watercourse buffers are laid out on all identified watercourses as per Table 6 of the OGR.
-Two clear-span bridges are planned on small permanent tributaries to White Creek. - Wildlife zones in this area include the Key Wildlife Biodiversity Zone, Core Grizzly Bear Zone, and one block within Mountain Goat and Sheep Area.
+- Current approval: GDP - Scheduled in AOP for 2025/26 operations - o 3 blocks, 19 ha - Area operated in 2024/25 season.
+A portion of this harvested volume is scheduled for log haul in 2025/26. - Planned blocks are adjacent to Highway 940 (Forestry Trunk Road), Northwest of the confluence of White Creek and the Livingstone River. - Watercourse buffers are laid out on all identified watercourses as per Table 6 of the OGR.
+No bridge construction planned in this area. - Wildlife zones in this area include the Key Wildlife Biodiversity Zone, Core Grizzly Bear Zone, and one block within Mountain Goat and Sheep Area.
 WFC operations comply with OGRs to mitigate potential impacts to wildlife.